Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 To change them to something else, ``tree.command()`` accepts ``name`` and ``description`` as keyword arguments.

-If a description isn't provided, an ellipsis "..." is used instead.

 .. code-block:: python3

     @client.tree.command(name="woof", description="Woof woof woof")
     async def meow(interaction: discord.Interaction):
         pass

+If a description isn't provided, an ellipsis "..." is used instead.

 Interaction
 ++++++++++++

-App commands always reserve the first parameter for an :class:`~discord.Interaction`, a Discord model used for both app commands and UI message components.
+As shown above, app commands always keep the first parameter for an :class:`~discord.Interaction`, a Discord model used for both app commands and UI message components.

 When an interaction is created on command invoke, some information about the surrounding context is given, such as: